CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

    ```
    ![](media/mysql-orderby.png)

 1. Below is an example query with all the clauses.
-Run the query and explore the above queries by changing the fields.
+Run the following query and you can explore the above queries by changing the fields.

    ```
    SELECT count(CourseId) N_subjects, Teacher FROM Course WHERE Teacher != 'Hema' GROUP BY Teacher HAVING count(CourseId) > 1 ORDER BY Teacher;